 If you’re in a relationship, meeting with a sex therapist or counselor with your partner may help you overcome issues that are holding back your ability to enjoy sex together, or causing you to feel less interested in sex than normal.

-Based on your needs and expectations, the sex therapist or counselor might provide exercises that you can do with your partner, counseling to help you deal with the main cause of your low sex drive, prescribe certain medications or refer you to a specialist for further assistance.
+Based on your needs and expectations, the sex therapist or counselor might provide exercises that you can do with your partner, counseling to help you deal with the main cause of your low sex drive, prescribe certain medications to increase sex drive (do they work?)or refer you to a specialist for further assistance.

 Considering sex therapy?
 Our guide to when to see a sex therapist goes into more detail about what happens during sex therapy, as well as when it’s worth considering as a treatment option.

 We mentioned above that exercise can indirectly increase your sex drive by helping you reduce feelings of stress.

 Beyond reducing your stress levels, exercise also has several other benefits that can potentially strengthen your sex drive.

 First, regular exercise can improve your body image.
 As this Psychology Today article explains, having a negative body image can reduce your sexual self-esteem, causing you to feel anxiety about sex and actively avoid sexual activity.